Merkle Tree

 The concept of a Merkle Tree as a binary authentication tree was introduced in [MER79].

-- A Merkle Tree is a binary authentication tree built over a set of $n$ values, $Y_1 \ldots Y_n$.
+- A Merkle Tree is a binary authentication tree built over a set of $n$ values, $Y_0 \ldots Y_{n-1}$.

-- These $Y$ may be chunks of data we need to authenticate (perhaps in a Bitcoin chain), or OTS public keys we may want to publish as part of a larger scheme.
+- These $Y$ may be chunks of data we need to authenticate (perhaps in a Bitcoin chain), or OTS private keys we may want to reveal as part of a larger scheme.

 - The parent of each leaf $Y_i$ is the hash of that value, $H(Y_i)$.

-- Each node in the binary tree is the hash of the values of both its children.
+- Each node in the binary tree is the hash of the values of both its children in order left-right.

 node = H(leftchild || rightchild)